mendigali/digital-urpaq/README.md

 * Cart
 ## Business rules
 * Each blog post can be written by only one user.
-* User can buy many merch items.
+* UserStore can buy many merch items.
-* User can respond to many vacancies/internships.
+* UserStore can respond to many vacancies/internships.
-* User can create many vacancies/internships.
+* UserStore can create many vacancies/internships.
-* User can add many merch items.
+* UserStore can add many merch items.
-* User  can ask many questions.
+* UserStore  can ask many questions.
-* User can write many comments.
+* UserStore can write many comments.
-* User have one and only one cart.
+* UserStore have one and only one cart.
 ## Attributes
 * Regular users and admin have id,full name, date of birth, gender, phone number,address,email and password.
 * Business users have id,the name of the company, phone number,address,email and password.